philleepflorence/DOM/README.md

 Below are a list of all the properties and sub-properties of DOM along with the definitions.

 #### DOM.colors
 Lists all pre-named css colors.
 Designers would love this!
+Use as a dropdown/selection in addition to any CSS ColorWheel UI.

 #### DOM.cssProperties
 Lists the most common CSS Properties.
 This was created for the CSS Editor UI, so most shorthand properties are not included so it mimics getComputedStyle.
 May create a full list in the future.